Skip to main content

 RdCenterlineParallel

-Description: Road centrelines are too close and nearly parallel.
+Road centerlines are too close together and nearly parallel.

 ParcelOverlap

-Description: Lots/parcels overlap with each other.
-Sometimes this can be because parcels from an old layout are still present in the project.
+Lots or parcels overlap each other.
+This can happen when parcels from an old layout are still present in the project.

-Resolution: Adjust lot boundaries to eliminate overlaps or delete old parcels from a previous design.
+Adjust lot boundaries to eliminate overlaps, or delete old parcels from a previous design.

 NormalLotOverRdExtent

-Description: A NORMAL category lot overlaps the road corridor by a significant amount.
-This can cause undesired behaviour.
+A NORMAL category lot overlaps the road corridor by a significant amount.
+This can cause undesired behavior.

-Resolution: Reduce the size of the road corridor or shift parcel boundaries.
-If the parcel is not meant to be a NORMAL category lot, change to another category (ie DRIVEWAY / ROAD parcel category)
+Reduce the size of the road corridor or shift the parcel boundaries.
+If the parcel is not meant to be a NORMAL category lot, change it to another category, such as DRIVEWAY or ROAD.

 NoParcelCategory

-Description: Parcel does not have a category assigned, this can lead to undesired Level AI grading.
-This is a fatal warning if less than 10% of the lots are NORMAL type lots.
+The parcel does not have a category assigned.
+This can lead to undesired Level AI grading.
+This is a fatal warning if less than 10% of the lots are NORMAL category lots.

 NormalLotSubTypeSize

-Description: A NORMAL lot with a 'Normal lot sub type' is very large, this can cause issues as may add extra drainage lines, this is intended for residential lots only.
+A NORMAL lot with a “Normal lot sub type” is very large.
+This can cause issues because it may add extra drainage lines.
+This setting is intended for residential lots only.

-Resolution: Remove the normal lot sub type (ie set to 'None'), or change to a different lot category (ie public drainage / public park)
+Remove the normal lot subtype by setting it to “None,” or change the lot to a different category, such as public drainage or public park.

 Road parcel (singlepart geometry)

-Description: Road parcel geometry is multipart when it should be singlepart.
+Road parcel geometry is multipart but must be singlepart.

 Building (singlepart geometry)

-Description: Building geometry is multipart when it should be singlepart.
+Building geometry is multipart but must be singlepart.

 OLFP (singlepart geometry)

-Description: OLFP geometry is multipart when it should be singlepart.
+OLFP geometry is multipart but must be singlepart.

 Retaining Wall (singlepart geometry)

-Description: Retaining wall geometry is multipart when it should be singlepart.
+Retaining wall geometry is multipart but must be singlepart.

 RWNotInEWExtent